 Note: Practical timing shall be included in time table (minimum of four week) Observations as mentioned are essential.
-However, if schools for other disability are not available in the nearby area, the same may be interpreted as observation at Inclusive school/education/services being provided in the resource room/home based education or vice versa with other disability
+However, if schools for other disability are not available in the nearby area, the same may be interpreted as observation at Inclusive school/ education/services being provided in the resource room/ home based education or vice versa with other disability

-Tasks for the Student- Disability Focus Educational

-S. No. teachers Setting No. of Lessons

-Other than Special schools Observation of all

-1.1 Classroom Observation Major disability for other subjects

-disabilities at different level,

-minimum 15

-school periods

-A D: 1222 Observation of all

-Any Disability Inclusive Schools subjects

-at different level,

-minimum 15

-Lasson planning and Chariel schools school periods

-1.2 Lesson planning and execution on different Any Disability Special schools for 25 lessons

-1.2 levels for selected subjects Tiny Disability other disabilities/ 25 16550115

-levels for selected subjects Resource Room

-Inclusive Schools 25 lessons

-a.
-Individualised Special schools

-1.3 Teaching lessons on for 20lessons

-different levels for selected other disabilities/

-subjects Resource Room

-b.
-Individualised Teaching A D: 131 20.1

-lessons Any Disability Inclusive Schools 20 lessons
+S. No. Tasks for the Student- teachers Disability Focus Educational Setting No. of Lessons 1.1 Classroom Observation Other than Major disability Special schools for other Observation of all subjects disabilities at different level, minimum 15 school periods Any Disability Inclusive Schools Observation of all subjects at different level, minimum 15 school periods 1.2 Lesson planning and execution on different levels for selected subjects Any Disability Special schools for other disabilities/ Resource Room 25 lessons Inclusive Schools 25 lessons 1.3 a.
+Individualised Teaching lessons on different levels for selected subjects Special schools for other disabilities/ Resource Room 20lessons b.
+Individualised Teaching lessons Any Disability Inclusive Schools 20 lessons